electron/electron/docs/api/browser-window.md

 the limited room.
 Once you setup the thumbnail toolbar, the toolbar cannot be removed due to the platform's limitation.
 But you can call the API with an empty array to clean the buttons.

+The `buttons` is an array of `Button` objects:

+* `Button` Object
+  * `icon` [NativeImage](native-image.md) - The icon showing in thumbnail
+    toolbar.
+  * `click` Function
+  * `tooltip` String (optional) - The text of the button's tooltip.
+  * `flags` Array (optional) - Control specific states and behaviors of the button.
+By default, it is `['enabled']`.

+The `flags` is an array that can include following `String`s:

+* `enabled` - The button is active and available to the user.
+* `disabled` - The button is disabled.
+It is present, but has a visual state indicating it will not respond to user action.
+* `dismissonclick` - When the button is clicked, the thumbnail window closes immediately.
+* `nobackground` - Do not draw a button border, use only the image.
+* `hidden` - The button is not shown to the user.
+* `noninteractive` - The button is enabled but not interactive; no pressed button state is drawn.
+This value is intended for instances where the button is used in a notification.

 ### `win.showDefinitionForSelection()` _OS X_